alm-tools/alm/README.md

 ## Usage

 > Till we consider it stable for release we are not pushing to NPM.
-So for now you need to get it using the [CONTRIBUTING guide](https://github.com/alm-tools/alm/blob/master/docs/contributing/README.md).
+So for now you need to get it using the [CONTRIBUTING guide][contributing].

 Get it:
 ```